giantswarm/releases/docs/workflows-controller-readiness.md

 ### Issues not created

-- Check that providers other than `eks` are included in the release
+- Check that providers other than `eks` and `aks` are included in the release
 - Check the workflow logs for the "Create controller readiness issues" step
 - Verify the `controller-readiness` label exists in `giantswarm/roadmap`